oci-pronghorn/FogLight/README.md

 You can find the two primary example applications in com.ociweb.device.testApps.GrovePiTestApp and com.ociweb.device.testApps.GroveShieldTestApp.

+## Important Notes ##
+This project contains specially compiled version of the libjffi-1.2.so file for use with the Edison (i386-linux) and Pi (arm-Linux).

 ## Roadmap ##
 - Refactor I2C code to be device-agnostic.
 - Unify and simplify interaction with the RGB LCD.